jacksonrl/flutter_webgpu_rend/README.md

 # MacOS, iOS and Linux support

-If you want to add these backends, you will need to create a script that downloads the proper dawn binary, and then add some native code that creates a flutter metal texture for iOS/MacOS or an flutter opengl texture on Linux.
-For iOS this would involve the `FlutterTextureRegistry` Then you will need to hook up that texture to dawn using the dawn API.
+If you want to add these backends, you will need to create a script that downloads the proper dawn binary, and then add some native code that creates a flutter metal texture for iOS/MacOS or a flutter opengl texture on Linux.
+For iOS this would involve the `FlutterTextureRegistry`.
+Then you will need to hook up that texture to dawn using the dawn API.

 # History

 This project started as a fork of https://github.com/google/flutter-sw-rend which can only create bitmaps.
 First I added FFI to that project to reduce latency when uploading to the GPU.
 Then I wanted to add some shaders, so I created dx11 and OpenGL ES backends, using a shader translation layer from hlsl to glsl.
 Eventually that became difficult to manage so I switched to WebGPU.
 Becuase of this, the code quality is varried, as sections got rewritten multiple times.
 It would probably look different had I started from scratch.

+# Future work

+- Consider native assets/build hooks: https://pub.dev/packages/code_assets
+- Consider the upcoming embedder API: https://github.com/flutter/flutter/issues/112232 https://github.com/flutter/flutter/issues/176649
+- In the current dx11 implementation, we use a shared texture used by both dawn and flutter, which requires `beginAccess` and `endAccess` logic everywhere.
+This should probably be replaced with frame buffer instead, like in the Android implementation.